The Cave of the Silken Web (1927 film): Marriage Ceremony and Humanization of the Spider Women

 The novel states that the spider demons desire Tang Xuanzang's flesh for immortality.
 In contrast, the film includes a marriage ceremony between the spider queen and Xuanzang, complete with ritual bows, which obscures the demons' cannibalistic intentions.
 The ceremony has an air of genuineness, with no mention of eating the monk's flesh or blood.
 The film's focus on the wedding gives the audience the impression that the spider women have "ordinary human feelings".
+According to Shaoyi Sun, the spider demons reflect contemporary anxieties surrounding female sexuality and modernity in Republican time Chinese cinema.

 Martial and supernatural abilities

+Studies of Chinese fantasy cinema have connected early supernatural films to broader traditions of mythological storytelling and popular entertainment in Chinese film culture.

 In the novel, the spider women are largely passive figures, with the exception of their successful trapping of Pigsy.
 They ultimately depend on intervention from a more powerful Taoist master.
 The film, however, grants them greater agency and martial prowess, though they remain outwitted by Sun Wukong in the end.
 The choice to give the seven spider women a more active role aligns with the women's liberation ideals of the May Fourth New Culture Movement.

+Film scholar Shaoyi Sun places The Cave of the Silken Web within a broader wave of Chinese fantasy cinema in the 1920s that combined traditional mythology with modern cinematic spectacle and effects.